suthanthien/fom/_sources/lindermann.rst

 Therefore, inclusion is a moral act because it enables the active preservation of relational continuity, allowing partners to hold one another’s identities with care and responsiveness.
-Conversely, exclusion constitutes an ethical harm, as it undermines the conditions that allow continuity to persist.

 Examples of inclusion: